7 Things to Remember When Choosing Survey Incentives

 If your respondents like your incentive, there’s a good chance they’ll try to collect on it multiple times by taking your survey more than once.
 To avoid duplicate responses, be sure that your survey software offers a feature like vote protection that will block people from returning to take it again.

 Also, make sure that the right people are getting your incentive.
-Use disqualifying logic early in your survey to eliminate respondents who don’t meet your criteria; it would be a shame to pay for an incentive on a response that you can’t use.
+Use disqualifying logic early in your survey to filter out respondents who don’t meet your criteria.
+It would be a waste to pay for an incentive on a response you can’t use.

-For instance, if your survey is about your last event make sure that only those who actually attended the event are qualified for the incentive by asking them up front whether they attended all the sessions of your event.
+For instance, if your survey is about your last event, ensure that only those who attended qualify for the incentive.
+Ask respondents upfront if they attended all the sessions of your event to confirm their eligibility.

 Logic will give you cleaner results and a lower incentive budget.